imruf/bongabdo/README.md

 Bangla Calendar
 ---------------
-    A tool to convert Gregorian calendar into Bongabdo in Linux Shell
+    A shell script convert Gregorian calendar into Bongabdo

 Installation and Usage:
 ------